yewshanooi/sodium/README.md

 ```

 ###### Machine Learning
-1. View this [guide](https://github.com/yewshanooi/huggingface-guide) to install pre-trained models on-device for the summarize command
+1. View this [guide](https://github.com/yewshanooi/huggingface-guide) to install the summarization model
 > [!TIP]
-> For best results, we suggest using the facebook/bart-large-cnn model
+> For best results, we suggest using the facebook/bart-large-cnn model.
+The model size is approximately 6.65GB in half precision (FP16) format

 ###### Bot & Application
 1. Visit [Discord Developer Portal](https://discord.com/developers/applications) to create a new application